felixrieseberg/React-Spreadsheet-Component/readme.md

 ```

 ## Data Lifecycle
 User input is not written to the `initialData` object, as it is merely used in initialization to populate the state.
 If you want to capture user input, subscribe callbacks to the `cellValueChanged` and `dataChanged` events on the dispatcher.

+The last parameter is the `spreadsheetId` of the spreadsheet you want to subscribe to.

 ##### Get the full data state after each change
 ```js